A website supporting my switchingview YouTube Channel

 "an idea, concept, or category that is created and maintained by society rather than existing naturally or objectively, its meaning is determined by collective agreement and cultural context."

 The tension between these two very different understandings can be a source of confusion.
 For example, homosexuality as a biological innate disposition is stable across history, but homosexual social constructs differ from culture to culture.
-So whether one can describe a Greek soldier as possibly homosexual depends on what definition you use.
+So whether one can describe an ancient Greek soldier as possibly homosexual depends on what definition you use.

 I have explored this issue in detail in the Homosexual Identity and Orientation section of Theme 1 - Discussion, Definitions and Laws.